msantos/srly/README.md

         Write data to the serial device.

-The low level interface to the C library:
+The low level interface follows the C library (see tcgetattr(3), tcsetattr(3), cfsetispeed(3) and cfsetospeed(3) for details).
+For convenience, atoms may be used in places where C has defined macros for integers and Erlang records can be used as arguments instead of binaries.

+To use Erlang records to represent the C struct termios (e.g., when converting binaries using serctl:termios/1) include their definition:

+    -include("serctl.hrl").

     serctl:tcgetattr(FD) -> {ok, Termios} | {error, posix()}